 That makes it difficult, therefore, for a newspaper like ours to hire Navajo writers.

 Last autumn, after I made a speech about diversity to nearly 400 editors gathered at a conference in New Orleans, a Freedom Forum administrator basically asked me to put my actions where my mouth is, by helping to mentor American Indian students.
-I was happy to say yes.

 That led to a deal where the Freedom Forum and The Daily Times agreed to joint sponsorship for two inexperienced Navajo interns during this summer.